 So moving forward, I am not sure what shape this business will take, but at the moment, despite loathing the idea of owning it every now and then, FootlooseCamps remain my biggest source of revenue.

 Paid Blogging Campaigns

-Paid blogging campaigns, or influencer marketing, remains the second biggest source of income for me.
+Paid blogging campaigns, or influencer marketing, remain the second-biggest source of income for me.
 It is when a brand pays me to promote them in the form of social media shoutouts or blog mentions or both.

 Read this article I’ve written on How People Get Paid To Travel As Influencers to learn about the entire aspect of making money from sponsored blogging/influencer campaigns, in detail!

-If you’re new in blogging, you can find for simar paid campaigns by signing up on various Influencer Networks.
-To name a few, influencer.in, Socialbeat, Blogmint, Buzzoole, Glambassador are the top ones, among others.
+If you’re new to blogging, you can find simar paid campaigns by signing up on various Influencer Networks.
+To name a few, influencers.in, Social Beat, Blogmint, Buzzoole, and Glambassador are the top ones, among others.

 Blogging Workshops & Freelancing

-To give a better idea, I have monthly traffic of over 30,000 page views at the moment and I hardly make any money from Google Ads.
-I’ve been considering to remove them for so long, but for some reason, they’re still running (think it’s the greed of making any money possible!).
+To give a better idea, I have a monthly traffic of over 30,000 page views at the moment and I hardly make any money from Google Ads.
+I’ve been considering removing them for so long, but for some reason, they’re still running (think it’s the greed of making any money possible!).

-So yea, if I honestly admit, the inflow of money in taking travel blogging — as a full-time career — is highly uncertain, and to be able to fulfill your needs you will have to keep juggling between things, unless you’re exceptionally talented and ended up writing for biggies like CNN and BBC from Day 1.
+So yea, if I honestly admit, the inflow of money in taking travel blogging — as a full-time career — is highly uncertain, and to be able to fulfil your needs you will have to keep juggling between things unless you’re exceptionally talented and ended up writing for biggies like CNN and BBC from Day 1.